 Certain minor and major defects have been changed or added to the list of defects.
-To find out more about the new defects, refer to the Table of New Minor and Major Defects (PDF, 101 KB)This file does not meet Web accessibility standards..
+To find out more about the new defects, refer to the Table of New Minor and Major Defects (PDF, 101.3 ko)This file does not meet the Web accessibility standard..

-For complete information about minor and major mechanical defects, refer to the Road Vehicle Mechanical Inspection Guide (PDF, 12.3 MB)This file does not meet Web accessibility standards..
+For complete information about minor and major mechanical defects, refer to the Road Vehicle Mechanical Inspection Guide (PDF, 7.9 Mo)This file does not meet the Web accessibility standard..